jjgrinwis/terraform-simple-property/README.md

 This configuration creates:

 - Akamai delivery property with dynamic hostname support
+- Uses an existing Akamai edgehostname, there is no need to create Akamai edgehostnames over and over again.
 - CP Code management (reuses existing codes when possible)
-- Automatic SSL certificate provisioning
+- Automatic SSL certificate provisioning via the Secure By Default option (SBD).
 - DNS records including CNAME for SBD certificate approval, SPF, DMARC, and TLSRPT records
 - Support for multiple Akamai products (ION, DSA, Download Delivery)